amitkvaio/micro-services-ws-2/I-currency-exchange-service-Resilience4j/HELP.md

 ### 4. (Optional) **Disabled / Forced-Open**

-* Sometimes you can manually disable the circuit breaker or force it to stay open.
+* Sometimes we can manually disable the circuit breaker or force it to stay open.
 * Rarely used in real cases.

 ---

-## 🖼️ Circuit Breaker State Transition Diagram
+## Circuit Breaker State Transition Diagram

 Here’s a **text diagram** (ASCII) since I can’t draw in Word here: